department-of-veterans-affairs/va.gov-team/products/virtual-agent/research/non-auth to auth/conversationguide.md

 - What would you do next?
 Would you sign in?
 Why?/Why not?
 - How would you sign in?
 - If you didn't want to sign in, what would you do to find out this information?
+- How does this answer make you feel?

 -Please sign in.
-*User clicks Sign in, takes to VA.gov Login page.
+*User clicks Sign in, takes to VA.gov Login page, if necessary guide to walkthrough.

 ### Things to watch for: